C5M4J11/hospital-readmission-prediction/README.md

 - Emphasize specific predictors relevant to diaetic patient care.
 - Document findings and progress throughout the development phase.

+## **Project Roadmap**

+- [x] Define project goal and scope
+- [x] Fork and clone an existing related GitHub repository
+- [x] Add project teammate to GitHub repo with appropriate access rights
+- [x] Review and document findings from the existing codebase
+- [x] Edit the README.md with updated project information
+- [x] Create and commit this projectroadmap.md file to the repo
+- [x] Run existing Jupyter notebooks successfully
+- [ ] Identify key features/columns from the dataset

 # **Hospital Readmission Prediction**

 ## **Overview**